How to say "hello" is the first thing many learn in their studies of Japanese.

 おっす (ossu) "What's up!"

-This was probably the first slang I ever learned in Japanese.
-To my disappointment, I pretty much never hear Japanese people say it.
+This last one was probably the first slang I ever learned in Japanese.
+To my disappointment, I rarely hear Japanese people say it.
+Sometimes, but not often.

 Abbreviated Versions of Konnichiwa